Muesli: Etymology

 Originally known in Swiss German as Birchermüesli after its creator Bircher-Benner, the word Müesli is an Alemannic diminutive of Mues (non-Swiss Standard German: Mus) meaning 'mush' or 'purée'.

 History

 Muesli was not originally intended as a breakfast food, but as an appetiser similar to bread and butter.
 It was consumed as Schweizer Znacht (lit.
 'Swiss supper'), but not as a breakfast cereal.

 It was introduced around 1900 by Bircher-Benner for patients in his hospital, where a diet rich in fresh fruit and vegetables was an essential part of therapy.
 It was inspired by a similar "strange dish" that he and his wife had been served on a hike in the Swiss Alps.

 Bircher-Benner himself referred to the dish simply as d Spys, Swiss German for "the dish" (die Speise); it was commonly known as Apfeldiätspeise (lit.
 'Apple Diet Meal').
 Bircher opened a chalet-style sanitorium on Zürichberg called Lebendige Kraft (lit. 'lively power').
 These facilities had risen in popularity during the era of lebensreform, a social movement which valued health foods and vegetarianism.

+While long popular in mainland Europe, muesli has grown more popular since the 2010s in the UK and United States as "overnight oats", based on its ease of preparation, good taste and potential to be healthy depending on ingredients.